 If you have a long history of safe driving, you’ll likely pay lower premiums.
 But if you’re less experienced or your driving history includes a lot of accidents or moving violations, expect to pay higher premiums.

 Because insurance companies see younger people as more likely to take risks while driving, drivers under 25 usually have to pay more for car insurance than older people.
 Similarly, men are considered higher-risk drivers, so they pay more for their auto insurance.

 If you live in a location with a high crime rate, you’ll probably pay higher premiums because of the greater risk of theft or vandalism to your vehicle.

 If your car comes installed with any safety features, you’ll probably get a discount on your premium, and you may get a lower premium if you drive less.
 Other discounts many insurance companies offer include those for being a safe driver, having good grades (if you’re still a student), and for bundling your auto insurance policy with your homeowners or renters insurance policy when you buy from the same company.

-Auto Insurance Deductibles
+Auto Insurance Deductibles in San Diego

 The deductible is the amount of money you must pay when making a claim on your policy before the insurance company pays additional costs.
 Suppose you have a policy with a $500 deductible and you have an accident that causes $5,000 in damages to your vehicle.
 You are responsible for $500, while the insurance company will cover the rest of the $4,500.
 In some cases, your insurance company may set deductibles for particular policies.
 In other cases you may be able choose your deductible.
 In general, a higher deductible means a lower premium, and a lower deductible means a higher premium.
 For example, if you choose a $1,000 deductible on your auto policy, you will likely pay less in premiums than you would for a policy with a $250 deductible.